oneconcern/datamon/docs/proposals/diamond-design.md

 Design:

-* Latest version wins: incremental uploads overwriting the same file with several versions alway ends up with a safe deconfliction.
+* Latest version wins: incremental uploads overwriting the same file with several versions always ends up with a safe deconfliction.
 * References to all conflicting files, save the winner, will be stored in a special path on the dataset available with the bundle, and may be readily downloaded: